First Alert Weather Day for Sunday and Monday

 Sub-zero temperatures along with dangerously low wind chills will impact the region to start the new week.

-WAUSAU, Wis.
-(WSAW) - Another surge of arctic air will affect North Central Wisconsin for the latter half of the holiday weekend.
+After some light snowfall moved through central Wisconsin Saturday, bitterly cold temperatures will quickly race into the area by Sunday morning, with dangerous wind chills expected to last into the early part of next week.

 Although sunshine will be common on Valentine’s Day, it will not help in boosting temperatures.
-Morning lows on Sunday are expected to bottom out in the low -20s, while wind chill values could drop to as low as -40°.
-The core of the coldest air will be over the region on Sunday with daytime temperatures not making it out of the single digits below zero.
+Morning lows on Sunday are expected to bottom out near -20°, with wind chill values as low as -40°.
+The coldest air will continue for Sunday and Monday, with most lows Sunday in the single digits below zero.
 Much of the area is forecast to set record cold highs.
 This will likely be one of the coldest Valentine’s Day on record.

 With a mostly clear sky Sunday night into Monday morning, temperatures are expected to tumble back into the -20s.
 Wind chill values will once again be down in the -30° to -40° range during the morning, rebounding into the -10s during the afternoon on Monday.